 - Starting in October, more than 100 U.S. cities will issue AQI forecasts for "particle pollution" - microscopic particles in the air that can get deep into the lungs - potentially causing serious health problems. - Particle pollution comes from a wide range of sources, from power plants and industry, to cars, trucks and buses, to wood stoves and forest fires.
 Some particles are released when fuels burn.
 Others form in the atmosphere, from reactions between gases released from power plants and factories. - Unlike summertime ozone, particle pollution can occur year-round and that means it can affect your health year-round. - Particles can affect both your respiratory system and your heart.
 Particle pollution has been linked to a number of health problems ranging from asthma attacks to heart attacks and even early death in people with heart or lung disease. - You can reduce your exposure to particle pollution by acting on the AQI forecast for your area.
 These forecasts, available all year, will use the familiar color-coded scale to let you know about the next day's particle levels.
-In the summer, you may see forecasts for both particle pollution and ozone. - Meteorologists in state and local air quality agencies develop AQI forecasts using actual air quality data along with weather forecast information.
+The forecasts also will include recommendations that can help you reduce your pollution exposure.
+In the summer, you may see forecasts for both particle pollution and ozone. - Meteorologists in state and local air quality agencies develop AQI forecasts real-time air quality information in conjunction with weather forecasts.